mitsuba-renderer/enoki/docs/basics.rst

 Casting
 *******

 A cast is another type of vertical operation.
-Enoki supports conversion between any pair of types using fast vector instructions whenever possible:
+Enoki performs efficient conversion between any pair of types using native conversion instructions whenever possible:

 .. code-block:: cpp